rahulp18/social_media_server/README.md

 # Social Media API
 ___

-### Here You can cone this repo and use for your front-end projects
+### Here You can clone this repo and use for your front-end projects